GizmoBal/sync-chapter-I-frame/README.md

 ## Features

-The script genererates a new xml/txt chapter file with all timecodes updated.
+The script generates a new xml/txt chapter file with all the timecodes updated.
 It prints on stdout the number of frames by which each chapter has been shifted and if the corresponding new frame is a I-frame or a P-frame.